-- 1) With the exception of development proposals involving coal extraction, the MPA will give great weight to the benefits of minerals extraction. - 2) In assessing the benefits of all proposals for minerals development, including coal extraction, consideration will be given to the following matters: - a) The economic benefits of maintaining a steady and adequate supply of mineral to meet national, sub national and local need, including contributions to economic growth, maintaining existing employment and the creation of new employment opportunities either directly or indirectly as a result of the proposal; - b) The relinquishment of historic mineral planning permissions in Sensitive Areas;
+- With the exception of development proposals involving coal extraction, the MPA will give great weight to the benefits of minerals extraction. - 2) In assessing the benefits of all proposals for minerals development, including coal extraction, consideration will be given to the extent to which the development proposal would, where relevant, deliver the following matters: - a) The economic benefits of maintaining a steady and adequate supply of mineral to meet national, sub national and local need, including contributions to economic growth, maintaining existing employment and the creation of new employment opportunities either directly or indirectly as a result of the proposal;

-&lt;sup>159 Footnote 71 and paragraph 217, NPPF (July 2021).
+159 Footnote 71 and paragraph 217, NPPF (July 2021).